 he writer and magician Clayton Rawson

-was managing editor of EQMM.
-He was never
+was managing editor

 Before that Rawson had been associate editor of True Detective Magazine, editor of Master Detective Magazine, mystery book editor for Ziff-Davis, director of the Unicorn Mystery Book Club, and editor of Inner Sanctum Mysteries at Simon and Schuster.
 Ten of his twelve published short stories appeared in the Queen magazine between December 1946 and October 1958, six of them reader-contest stories that flooded the EQMM offices with such an overwhelming response that many more prizes were awarded than the original number offered.
 (The Great Merlini: The Complete Stories of the Magician Detective, 2012)

 In the late thirties and early forties, he authored four

 mystery novels about the world of stage magic, starring The Great Merlini.